 A CPM Ad-hoc Group Session is a CPM Closed Group Session when:

-- the CPM Client populates the SDP attribute a=chatroom defined in [IETF-DRAFT-Chat] with the CPM reserved chat-token value of ‘org.oma.groupchat.closed’ to indicate the CPM Closed Group Session in the SIP INVITE.
-The SDP attribute value SHALL be: “a=chatroom:org.oma.groupchat.closed”.
+- the CPM Client populates the SDP attribute a=chatroom defined in [IETF-DRAFT-Chat] with the CPM reserved chat-token value of ‘org.openmobilealliance.groupchat.closed’ to indicate the CPM Closed Group Session in the SIP INVITE.
+The SDP attribute value SHALL be: “a=chatroom:org.openmobilealliance.groupchat.closed”.

 When the CPM Controlling Function determines that a CPM Ad-hoc Group Session is a CPM Closed Group Session, it prevents new participants to be added to the on-going CPM Session.